BZoennchen/supercollider-book/_build/html/_sources/chapters/preamble/algorithms.md

 Since algorithms describe a sequence of executable instructions, they have a strange relation to time.
 On the one hand an algorithm is a description of a causal path into the future even though there is no physical time mentioned explicitly.
-Instead, the algorithms is there to be executed, i.e., to be transformed into a running program.
+Instead, the algorithm is there to be executed, i.e., to be transformed into a running program.
 Apart from this timely quality, an algorithm is like a story: it can unfold but is also unchanging; its content does not change but it can unfold logically.
 This is, in fact, very similar to a musical piece which can be performed in time but also exists independet of it.